shimaden/tw/README.md

 __--assume-yes__, __--yes__, __-y__

-In each of the following examples, <u>Usakotter</u> tweets the message immediately.
+In each of the following examples, __Usakotter__ tweets the message immediately.

     $ us "Hello, world" -y
     $ cat message.txt | us --pipe -y